eendebakpt/oapackage/docs/data.rst

 -------------------

-The structure containing an orthogonal array is called the :py:class:`~oalib.array_link` structure.
+The structure containing an orthogonal array is called the :class:`~oalib.array_link` structure.
 It consists of a specified number of rows and columns, the data (integer valued) and an index.

 In the Python interface the :meth:`array_link` object can be indexed just as normal arrays.
 It is also possible to convert to a Numpy array.
-The :meth:`~oapackage.oalib.array_link` object implements to Python array interface, so most opertations from packages such as Numpy work on the :code:`array_link` object.
+The :class:`~oalib.array_link` object implements to Python array interface, so most opertations from packages such as Numpy work on the :meth:`~oalib.array_link` object.

 .. code-block:: python